fhircast/sandbox.js/README.md

 # Installation
+Installing your own sandbox allows you to learn about the inner workings, fix bugs, propose new features or simply provide a private test environment for your project or institution.
+Whether deploying locally or in the cloud, environment variables setting may be needed.

+## Environment variables
+### MODE
+The MODE environment variable can be used to specify if the instance is a hub, an EMR client, a PACS client, an AI client or a reporting client.
+If this variable is not set, the instance will be a hub.

+### PORT
+The PORT environment variable can be used to specify the listening port.
+If this variable is not set, the port will be 3000.

 ## Local installation (Windows and  MacOS)
 1. Install node at http://nodejs.org.
 2. Install npm, the node package manager, at http://npmjs.org.